The Devil's Hour

 The Devil's Hour is a British drama thriller television series created by Tom Moran, and executive produced by Sue Vertue and Steven Moffat through their production company Hartswood Films.
 The first series consists of six episodes, and premiered on 28 October 2022 on Amazon Prime Video.
 The series was renewed for a second and third series, and the second series premiered on 18 October 2024.

 Plot

 Lucy Chambers is a social worker dealing with family and relationship woes.
-She wakes every night at exactly 3:33 AM, after experiencing terrifying visions during the so-called devil's hour.
-Her eight-year-old son is withdrawn and emotionless.
-Her mother speaks to empty chairs.
-Her house is haunted by the echoes of a life that is not her own.
-Lucy's name is inexplicably connected to a string of brutal murders in the area, and she is drawn into the hunt for a serial killer.
+She wakes every night at exactly 3:33 AM, after experiencing terrifying visions during the so-called "devil's hour" and having snippets of visions during the day.
+Her eight-year-old son is withdrawn and seems completely emotionless, claiming to see people others do not.
+Her mother speaks to empty chairs, also seeming to see people that others do not.
+Lucy's house is haunted by the echoes of a life that is not her own.
+Her name is inexplicably connected to a string of brutal murders in the area, and she is drawn into the hunt for a serial killer.